protontypes/open-sustainable-technology/README.md

 - [ecoCore](https://github.com/EcologicalSemantics/ecocore) - A standard vocabulary for the ecological community, a need expressed repeatedly over the past few years at workshops focused on ecological, environmental, and population-based semantics.
 - [photosynthesis](https://github.com/cdmuir/photosynthesis) - An R package with modeling tools for C3 photosynthesis, as well as analytical tools for curve-fitting plant ecophysiology responses.
 - [rFIA](https://github.com/hunter-stanke/rFIA) - Increase the accessibility and use of the USFS Forest Inventory and Analysis Database by providing a user-friendly, open source platform to easily query and analyze.
+- [Biodiverse](https://github.com/shawnlaffan/biodiverse) - A tool for the spatial analysis of diversity using indices based on taxonomic, phylogenetic, trait and matrix-based relationships, as well as related environmental and temporal variations.

 ### Cryosphere